restful-ma/rest-ruler/docs/rules/implemented-rules/Camel-case-should-be-used.md

-# Hyphens should be used to improve the readability of URIs
+# Camel case should be used to improve the readability of URIs

 ## Category